deemp/flakes/README.md

 This repo provides several templates.
 Learn how you can use them.

 - Templates [Prerequisites](./README/NixPrerequisites.md#templates)
-- Dev tools [Conventions](./README/Conventions.md#dev-tools) - to decide where to put the templates
+- Dev tools [Conventions](./README/Conventions.md#dev-tools) - decide where to put flakes generated from templates